 The transportation infrastructure improvements along Arena Parkway, South Main Street, and Old South River Road will help improve travel time and safety.
-Roundabouts and signals are proposed at multiple locations to help reduce crashes and reduce congestion.
+A roundabout and signal are proposed within the Phase 1 development to help reduce crashes and reduce congestion.
 It is estimated that the intersection improvements associated with this project will reduce travel time for the vehicles that travel the corridor daily, resulting in a total vehicle travel time savings.
 Additionally, transit upgrades will provide additional quality of life benefits by reducing the need for privately owned vehicular traffic.